Not-So-Independent, Activist-Stuffed Shadow SAGE - Guido Fawkes

 - Claimed Brexit “will axe the right to health”

-- Vocal Corbyn supporter, called Blairite MPs “bullying”, “backstabbing” and “undemocratic”.
+- Vocal Corbyn supporter, called Blairite MPs “bullying”, “backstabbing” and “undemocratic”

 Professor Anthony Costello